OWF/owf2013/pages/en/practical-information/index.md

 **Holiday Inn Saint Germain des Pré**

 **Best Western Trianon Rive Gauche (4 stars)**
-*Near the Odeon Metro Station on line 4 which takes you directely to the Beffroi*
+<br>*Near the Odeon Metro Station on line 4 which takes you directely to the Beffroi*

 The hotel offers tastefully decorated rooms, right next to the Jardin du Luxembourg.
 It is located in the centre of Paris, just 1.5 km from Notre-Dame Cathedral.